webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Flavors/Combat-Flavor.md

 ---
 aliases:
   - Combat Flavor
 tags:
   - Compendium/CSRD/en/Flavors
   - Flavor/Combat-Flavor
+title: Combat Flavor
+collection: Flavors
+kind: Compendium
 ---
 ## Combat Flavor
 Combat flavor makes a character more martial.
 A Speaker with combat flavor in a fantasy setting would be a battle bard.
 An Explorer with combat flavor in a historical game might be a pirate.
 An Adept flavored with combat in a science fiction setting could be a veteran of a thousand psychic wars.